justinruggles/image2/README.md

 RGB image types without alpha.
 Also, it lacks grayscale with alpha.
 So I decided to write them myself.

+Then I noticed also BGRA is missing, so I added that too.

 ### API Documentation ###

 There are 2 packages: